GoDoT777/rsschool-cv/cv.md

 7. I had completed some math trainings and python one.
 My current education level - full 9 years of school (now I'm in 10th grade)
 8. My english level is something around B2.
 I haven't tested it, but our school books are B2+ level and I've been watching films and reading books on english for the last year.
 I also had a bit of practicum on OLX work, where I translated subtitles on english, french, russian and ukrainian.

+I hope this page would be updated soon with my new progress.